apjanke/octave-chrono/README.md

 The developer documentation (for people hacking on Chrono itself) is in `doc-project/`.
 Also see [CONTRIBUTING](CONTRIBUTING.md) if you would like to contribute to this project.

+## "Internal" code

+Anything in a namespace with `internal` in its name is for the internal use of this package, and is not intended for use by user code.
+Don't use those!
+Resist the urge!
+If you really have a use case for them, post an Issue and we'll see about making some public API for them.

 ## License

+Chrono is Free Software.
 Chrono contains material licensed under the GPL, the Unicode license, and Public Domain.

 * All the code in this package is GPLv3.
 * The Unicode `windowsZones.xml` file redistributed with this package is under the Unicode license.
 See LICENSE-Unicode for details.
 Full info is available [on the Unicode website](http://www.unicode.org/copyright.html).
 * The IANA time zone database ("zoneinfo") redistributed with this package is Public Domain.

-## Naming conventions

-Anything in a namespace with `internal` in its name is for the internal use of this package, and is not intended for use by user code.

 ## Author and Acknowledgments